xaxxon/v8toolkit/osx_v8_build.md

+# V8 IS CURRENTLY TRANSITIONING TO A DIFFERENT BUILD SYSTEM AND THESE INSTRUCTIONS MAY NOT BE CORRECT

 Next, run `fetch v8`.
 This will put the source for V8 in a directory called v8.
 The `fetch` command is in the `depot_tools` package you cloned earlier.

 You'll need to tell V8 to build with libc++ (instead of libstdc++).
 To do this, set the following environment variables.